NickleDave/blog.nicholdav.info/_posts/2022-12-26-four-tips-structuring-research-python.md

 At the risk of repeating myself, let me tell you again why you'd want to take these tips to heart.
-You want people to use your Python package, your library that you're sharing with the world.
+You want people to use your library that you're sharing with the world.
-People can go onto the internet and just use the tools you put all that effort into!
+It's amazing; people can go onto the internet and just *use* the tools you put all that effort into!
 As a researcher,
 this is the kind of instant gratification you can't get when you are taking on the Herculean task